 Tips for Making Dragon Fruit Smoothie Bowls

 - If you can’t find dragon fruit, or don’t want to pay the high price for the smoothie packs, this can be made with bananas and mango.
-Try adding some fresh raspberries for a burst of color (I’ve never tried this!).
+Add fresh raspberries for a burst of color.

 Dragon Fruit Smoothie Bowls